turingschool/curriculum-site/module3/pd/lessons/interpreting_interview_questions.md

 ### Activity 1: Categorizing Questions

-First, you'll complete part A of [this activity](https://docs.google.com/spreadsheets/d/1BPEh6LlYjq2KcndN3Fsi86g1Hw0YvBpcmzrsOQdTH2U/copy) in breakout rooms.
+**Part A:** First, you'll complete part A of [this activity](https://docs.google.com/spreadsheets/d/1BPEh6LlYjq2KcndN3Fsi86g1Hw0YvBpcmzrsOQdTH2U/copy) in breakout rooms.
 Note that you will all want to have your own copy of this document.

-Next, we'll give you some time to complete part B of the same activity independently.
+**Part B:** Next, we'll give you some time to complete part B of the same activity independently.
 As you jot down tangible examples, remember to leverage the STAR method

 <section class="dropdown">